Evidence

 - PHP’s

-library loaded the XML without disabling entity expansion. - I injected a malicious XML that referenced a sensitive file.
+DOMDocumentlibrary loaded the XML without disabling entity expansion. - I injected a malicious XML that referenced a sensitive file.

 - When PHP parsed it, it replaced

-. - The website printed the parsed XML back to me so I could see the flag.
+&xxe;with the contents of/flag.txt. - The website printed the parsed XML back to me so I could see the flag.

 7. How would you prevent XXE?